logickernel/agileflow/README.md

 #### Auto Tagging

-The installed CD/CI script calculates the next version number by increasing the patch number from the previous tag in the branch upon validated merges to the release branches.
+The installed CI/CD script calculates the next version number by increasing the patch number from the previous tag in the branch upon validated merges to the release branches.
 This keeps versioning consistent and transparent, making it easier to track small changes or bug fixes.

-The version number is released with

 #### Manual Tagging

-Use the following command in case no CD/CI is configured or a version tag needs to be created manually:
+Use the following command in case no CI/CD is configured or a version tag needs to be created manually:

 ```bash
 # Use the --dry-run flag to see the next version/tag name before altering the remote origin